uzairarif5/DiscreteMathsDojo/README.md

 ## Update

+update 2.2:
+- Chapters names showed "_" instead of " ".
+This bug is now fixed.
+- The WebView in the chapter page now has minimum 100vh height.

 update 2.1:
 - The json files containing the questions and answers are now structured differently.
 Changes have been made to the code to handle this new structure.